 Members of staff who arrange trips and visits must ensure that nobody will miss lessons, preparation or any School activity without the permission/knowledge of all Masters/Mistresses concerned.
-The approval of the Deputy Head (Academic) must be obtained.
+The approval of the Second Master: Deputy to the Headmaster must be obtained.